kcx1/Encrypt-A-File/README.md

 ## Usage

 - ##### __Encryption__
 This is the default behavior, and only expects 1 arguemnt - The file that you wish to encrypt.
 However you can specify mulitple files as long as they seperated by a space.
 Alternatively, you can encrypt a directory recursively by passing the ``` --recursive ``` option.
-By defualt, FileLock will add the extension '.enc' to the file after encrption.
+By defualt, Encrypt-A-File will add the extension '.enc' to the file after encrption.

 - ##### __Decryption__